zaxovaiko/stratum.js/README.md

 #### `smart:`

  -  Accept *boolean* value `true` or `false`.
 Makes the grid more flexible and more compact.
- > **Notice** Using this option script will set grid items in not right order.
+ > **Notice**: Using this option script will set grid items in not right order.

+ If you need to add one or a few grid elements and it must be invisible then just specify `display: none;` or add class with this CSS rule to this block.
 ### Additional information

- If you need to add a grid element, but you do not want it to be visible.
-In this case, simply specify for the child element to have `display: none` or add class with this CSS rule.

- **stratum.js** project is independent of any other packages.
-That's why it's light weight and is only *1.7KiB* for minimized version and *7.31KiB* for normal.
+ This project is independent of any other packages.
+That's why it's light weight and is only ~**1.7KiB** for minimized version and ~**7.4KiB** for normal.

 ### Future updates